spectrochempy/spectrochempy/docs/gettingstarted/install/install_docker.rst

 * ``start.sh jupyter lab`` This is a command to start the Jupyter lab server.

-Once the ``Docker run`` command is exectuted in a terminal, it will output somme informations and display the internal address at the end:
+Once the ``Docker run`` command is exectuted in a terminal, it will output some information and display the internal address at the end:

 .. sourcecode:: bash